 I like to find all types of help from around the web.
 Here are some really good tutorials for making your own binding strips.
 I hope this helps

-It is nice to have contrasting fabrics or matching fabrics to finish seam edges for a custom made look.
-It is more work but the result is very professional and clean looking.
+It's nice to have contrasting fabrics or matching fabrics to finish seam edges for a custom made look, it is more work but the results are very professional and clean looking.